-At the end of cooking, custard and pudding take on different textures.
+At the end of cooking, custard, and pudding take on different textures.
 Thanks to the heavy use of eggs, the custard is firmer and will hold its shape when molded.
 On the other hand, pudding cannot hold its shape as it's much creamier and lighter than custard.

 Answer: Is Pudding Gluten Free?

-Not Gluten Free: Jell-O Instant Cheesecake Pudding & Pie Filling Mix contains barley in its flavoring ingredients, so it is not gluten-free and unsafe for celiacs.
+Note Gluten Free: Jell-O Instant Cheesecake Pudding & Pie Filling Mix contains barley in its flavoring ingredients, so it is not gluten-free and unsafe for celiacs.
 It is the only Jell-O pudding product found to list wheat, barley, or rye ingredients.

 Since most pudding is made from gluten-free ingredients, you may not see a "gluten-free" label on the packaging.
-But, the ingredients label will include an allergen statement if there are any gluten or gluten cross-contamination issues.
+However, the ingredients label will include an allergen statement if there are any gluten or gluten cross-contamination issues.

 Note: Many products are naturally gluten-free until additives are added, but pudding is (mostly) an exception.
 A majority of pudding flavors are gluten-free, but not all.
-For instance, the Jell-O Instant Cheesecake Pudding & Pie Filling flavor has barley which has gluten.
-Therefore, it is always important to read the ingredients label of pudding to look for gluten.

 One thing to note is that most brands that make pudding don't only make pudding.
 This means some brands of pudding can be cross-contaminated with gluten.
 This isn't a frequent occurrence, but it is possible.
 Check the manufacturer's website and FAQ page to learn more about their cleaning processes and issues with cross-contamination.